ibm-cloud-docs/ContinuousDelivery/sauce_labs_integration.md

  b.
 In the Tool Integrations section, click **Sauce Labs**.

 1. Type the user name that is associated with your Sauce Labs account.
-You can [find your user name in the welcome message on your Sauce Labs account page](https://app.saucelabs.com/user-settings){:external}.
+You can [find your user name in the welcome message on your Sauce Labs account page](https://app.saucelabs.com/user-settings){: external}.
 1. Type the access key for your Sauce Labs account.
-You can [find the key on your Sauce Labs account page](https://app.saucelabs.com/user-settings){:external}.
+You can [find the key on your Sauce Labs account page](https://app.saucelabs.com/user-settings){: external}.
 1. Click **Create Integration**.
 1. Click **Sauce Labs** to go to saucelabs.com and view the test activity for the toolchain.